MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 #### Boxplots

-An "easier" way to represent the distribution of your data is a Boxplot.
+An "easier" way to represent the distribution of data is a Boxplot.
 A Boxplot show you both the center point and the "spread" of the data:

 ![BOXPLOT](https://upload.wikimedia.org/wikipedia/commons/1/1a/Boxplot_vs_PDF.svg)